 Final testing before web launching can be a lot of work.
-This is even more accurate for Magento PWA with a highly complex structure, which may leave you in confusion and overlooking some critical notes.
+This is even more accurate for Magento Progressive Web App (PWA) with a highly complex structure, which may leave you in confusion and overlooking some critical notes.
 That’s why we created this pre-launching Magento PWA performance checklist to help you stress all the functional areas and deliver the desired user experience.

 Magento Performance Quality Testing Process